 This stage will represent a brief overview of what is your app, ensure you make it simple yet enticing.
 This is not just important from the UX perspective, but for optimizing your app in the store as well.

 Myth no. 305: More features means more users.
 A highly common UZ mistake, this fact (myth) had it coming, stuffing your app with countless features won’t necessarily generate traffic and enhance the user experience.
 Instead what you are doing is creating confusion.
 They don’t know where to go and to solve their problem.
 So, take some time off to think about what problems you want the app to address –

 And accordingly, integrate features that are required for that.
 You can do a competitor’s research for the same, and see what features their app have.

 Design your interface as simple as possible.
 Users do not have time to invest in a single app to understand its functioning.
 If they find your app too complicated to use, they will abandon it altogether.
 You need to draw their attention to your app’s solutions and no complications.
-To retain users, make them comfy with your app by using common and easily understood icons.
+To retain users, make the interactions with your app easier by using common and easily understood icons.